AaronKutch/NoetDevLab/README.md

 Use VSCode (may want insiders as it has the command "Terminal: Move Terminal into New Window") with "Remote - SSH" extension.
 Use "Remote-SSH: Open SSH Configuration File..." to add the server and connect to it.
 Use `passwd` to update the password.

 Use the boilerplate script to setup just the SSH key, and you may want to edit the email of the ` ~/.ssh/*.pub` file.
+You may not need the other nix stuff, and can just Ctrl+C partway through the script.

 Then for Github, you go to your profile icon > Settings > SSH and GPG keys, then add the SSH key.

-Use determinant systems installer to install nix:
+(edit: Fedora 44+ has direct nix support, just use `sudo dnf install nix`) Use determinant systems installer to install nix:
 `curl -fsSL https://install.determinate.systems/nix | sh -s -- install`

 In some cases you may need to run `PATH="$PATH:~/.nix-profile/bin:/nix/var/nix/profiles/default/bin"`, but after full setup `nix` and all the binaries like `atuin` should be working automatically.